-The trekking route known as the Lycian Way is a 535-kilometer trekking route from Fethiye to Antalya.
-This route sometimes passes through the coastline and sometimes through the mountains.
+The trekking route known as Lycian Way is a 535 km trekking route from Fethiye to Antalya.
+This trekking route sometimes goes along the coast and at other times goes through the mountains.

 General Information About The Lycian Way

-Lycian Way is Turkey’s first long-distance hiking trail.
-It’s also one of the best long-distance hiking routes.
-The Lycian Way, used by the Lycians as a path and mule road, was researched and marked in 1999 by the amateur historian Kate Clow, a British immigrant living in Turkey since 1989, and opened in 1999.
+Lycian Way is also one of the best long-distance hiking routes in the world.
+The Lycian Way, used by the Lycians as a path and mule road, was researched and marked by amateur historian Kate Clow, a British immigrant living in Turkey since 1989, and opened in 1999.

-This route was created by combining the paths in the historical Lycian region.
-Lycia is one of the most interesting regions of Anatolia in terms of its historical and natural riches, Lycia is one of the most interesting regions of Anatolia.
-Ancient cities in the region called “Land of Light” in ancient times are almost intertwined with nature.
-In fact, the track, which consisted of independent roads, was combined for the first time in the Roman period and a Lycian Way was formed in the form of a long and wide network.
+This route is a combination of the routes in the historical region of Lycia, which is one of the most interesting regions in Anatolia.
+In terms of its historical and natural riches, Lycia is one of the most interesting regions of Anatolia.
+Ancient cities in the region, called “Land of Light” in antiquity, are intertwined with nature.
+In fact, the route, which consisted of independent roads, was united for the first time in the Roman period.
+The Lycian Way was formed in the form of a long and wide network.

 Today, it offers incredible beauties to local and foreign nature lovers.

 Lycian Way Route

-The length of the road is approximately 535 km.
+The length of the route is approximately 535 km.
 The entire route is marked and maintained by sponsors and volunteers.
-The Lycian Way route is marked with red and white paint from beginning to end, so you don’t have a chance to get lost.
-But in some places, the marks can be erased or distant, so it’s better to have a map with you, as the markings can be erased or far away in some places.
+The Lycian Way route is marked with red and white paint from start to finish, so there’s no chance of getting lost.
+However, it’s better to have a map with you, as the markings can be erased or far away in some places.